kstenio/libssa/README.md

 advanced users are encouraged to use [venv](https://docs.python.org/3/library/venv.html) (Virtual Environment).

-## Warranty

-LIBSsa 2 is an open-source project.
-It is distributed in the hope that it will be useful, but *WITHOUT ANY WARRANTY*; without even the implied warranty of *MERCHANTABILITY* or *FITNESS FOR A PARTICULAR PURPOSE*.
-See the GNU Affero General Public License version 3 attached for more details.

 ## Historical background

 The **LIBSsa 1** was a software created in the middle of 2017 for my personal use